OpenImaging/miqa/README.md

 Read about configuring your instance of MIQA for production in [prod/README.md](prod/README.md) or for development in [dev/README.md](dev/README.md)

 Read the [MIQA user manual here](https://openimaging.github.io/miqa/).

+### Python client
+The python client for interacting with an instance of MIQA is available [on PyPI](https://pypi.org/project/miqa-python-client/).
+The documentation for using this client can be found at [python_client/README.md](python_client/README.md).
+Example usages of the client can be found at [python_client/example.py](python_client/example.py).